A Restricted Latent Class Model with Polytomous Attributes and Respondent-Level Covariates: Application

 Similar to \cite{crespi2009bayesian}, we form two sets of distances to be compared, where the distance between vectors \(x\) and \(y\) is computed as the sum of the absolute differences between their components, and is denoted by \(d(x, y)\).
 The first of these is the set of distances of each of the statistics for 1,000 draws from the posterior predictive distribution to the observed data statistic, denoted \(D_{\text{obs}, \text{ppred}}\).
 The second of these, \(D_{\text{ppred}}\), is a set of distances between each of the 2,500 pairs of the statistics for independent draws from the posterior predictive distribution.

 To check a particular model, inspired by \citet{crespi2009bayesian} we calculate the test statistic for the Mann-Whitney U-test \citep{mann1947test}, with the null hypothesis being that the distributions of \(D_{\text{obs}, \text{ppred}}\) and \(D_{\text{ppred}}\) are the same, and with the one-sided alternative hypothesis that \(D_{\text{obs}, \text{ppred}}\) is stochastically greater than \(D_{\text{ppred}}\) (i.e. that our statistics for the posterior predictive distribution draws are farther from the statistic for the observed data than they are from each other).
-We perform this test for each of the models in Table \ref{tab:ppcresults}, and find that the test statistic decreases as the number of classes increases (so \(K = 3\), \(L = 3\) is the model with the lowest value of the test statistic).
+We perform this test for each of the models in Table \ref{tab:ppcresults}.
+As seen from the \(p\)-values in the Table, the two simplest models for which we do not reject the above null hypothesis are \(K = 4, L = 2\) and \(K = 3, L = 3\).

-To select a model, we also consider the sparsity of the estimate of the \(\beta\) matrix, where coefficients are left out if the value 0 falls into the 95\% equal-tailed credible interval.
+To choose between these two models, we consider the sparsity of the estimate of the \(\beta\) matrix, where coefficients are left out if the value 0 falls into the 95\% equal-tailed credible interval.
 Between the two models with the highest number of classes (namely \(K = 4, L = 2\) and \(K = 3, L = 3\)), a higher proportion of the elements of \(\beta\) are removed for the \(K = 3, L = 3\) model.
 Summarizing the differences between these two models, although the \(K = 3, L = 3\) model has a larger number of classes and measurement model parameters, it has greater sparsity of \(\beta\), a smaller number of structural model parameters, and a lower value of the test statistic.
 We choose to select the \(K = 3, L = 3\) model, while acknowledging that practitioners may have domain-specific knowledge that may aid in the appropriate selection of a model in this sort of situation.